russelljjarvis/MoNELoihiReport/tutorials/appTut2.md

 * These two repositories are stop gap locations that will serve you until you have streamlit-share accounts.

 Edit the files in the web and flescht out the missing functions for computing $ CV_{ISI} $, caption the all of the raster plots in the app with the CV.
-Also edit figure call-outs into the application markdown discussion about the autocovariance.
-Discuss the auto covariance plot and how $ CV_{ISI} $ relates to the covariance plots.
-You can also plot the $ CV_{ISI} $ per-neuron as a vector.

 $ CV=\frac{Var(ISI_Vec)}{mean(ISI_Vec)} $